Markluis09/coc/README.md

+# README
-  a.
+## a.
 General description of the system.
-     to make sure the data may be shared or published and that it can be accurately interpreted by you in the future or by others.
+it is student information system a web-based platform that assists educational institutions in moving student data online for simpler administration and increased transparency.

-  b.
+##  b.
 Requirements of the system for the integration.

+-
+-
+-
+-
+-

-  c.
+##  c.
 Installation guide.

-  d.
+##  d.
 System status if it is still in development.
 Indicate the unfinished features of your project.